The Tremiti archipelago consists of 5 islets and is a little corner of paradise in the Adriatic Sea, off the Gargano Peninsula.

 - le treccine (a local dessert made with fennel and anise, soaked in the typical Vermiglio wine)

 A delicious dish of seafood spaghetti served in the Tremiti Islands

 From San Domino and San Nicola (the only 2 inhabited islands) you can reach the nearby Capraia and Cretaccio on a boat tour.

-The island of Pianosa is the farthest, approximately 20km away from the others, but not accessible, as it is a marine reserve.
-This means that no landing, sailing, fishing, and diving are permitted within 500 meters from the coast (unless accompanied by authorized diving guides).
+The island of Pianosa is the farthest, approximately 20 km away from the others, but not accessible, as it is a marine reserve.
+This means that no landing, sailing, fishing, and diving are permitted within 500 m from the coast (unless accompanied by authorized diving guides).